chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 Yes, these risk factors identified by Tesla

-I recommend reading the risk factors filed in Tesla's 10k
+I recommend reading the Risk Factors filed in Tesla's [2019 10k](https://ir.tesla.com/node/20456/html#ITEM_1A_RISK_FACTORS) A summary of some of the highlights (lowlights?):
+    - safety risks with storing batteries in factories - fires are a hazard
+    - government regulations
+    - a pandemic

 #Some negatives claims about Tesla
 They don't have enough demand vs delivery - https://www.fool.com/investing/`019/04/28/elon-musk-comment-should-terrify-tesla-investors.aspx